Wishing you knew more about Aboriginal culture? Search no more.

 How do I prove I am Aboriginal?

-The first step on your journey is to gather as much information about your family history and heritage as possible.
+Gather as much information about your family history and heritage as possible.
 This can be, for example,

 - birth, death and marriage certificates,